koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/terminology.md

 ### Disk Segment
 The disk segment is also read-only.
 It is an immutable group of key-value pairs that are kept in the disk.
 There is only a single disk segment at a given time.
 The disk segment can be empty.
+Note: In Bottom Segments layer there can be zero or many disk segments.

+### Bottom Segments
+This is the layer of disk segments.
+When a disk segment is full it is enqueued to the bottom segments layer.
+Bottom segments optimize the write and merge speed when the database size is big.

+It is the vertical expansion of disk segments.
+(See Multi-Part Disk Segment section for horizontal expansion.)

+The ideal bottom segments should be in a pyramid-like shape.
+The pyramid-like shape will be provided by a separate background thread in a future release.

 ### Disk Segment Mode
 There are 2 disk segment modes.